waldronlab/The-Art-of-Data-Science/README.md

 3. Sign up for a GitHub account (also free) and clone this repository in RStudio.
 Don't know what that means?
 Follow this [tutorial](https://try.github.io/levels/1/challenges/1).
 The process in RStudio is documented [here](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN) or there is a video [here](https://www.rstudio.com/resources/webinars/rstudio-essentials-webinar-series-managing-part-2/).

-4. Join our Google Group (open membership) to recieve emails by visiting ...
+4. Join our Google Group (open membership) and sign up to recieve emails by visiting https://groups.google.com/d/forum/artofdatascience.

-5. Join our Google Calendar (open membership) to recieve meeting reminders by visiting ...
+5. Join our Google Calendar (open membership) to recieve meeting reminders by subscribing to the calendar's email address (7ifs2lepvij1411pkl30dphel4@group.calendar.google.com).

 6. Participate in weekly meetings, the details of which are below.